-This article shows you 2 different ways to delete derived data in Xcode 12.x and 13.x.
+This article shows you 2 different ways to delete derived data in Xcode 13, 14, and newer versions.

-1. Open Xcode and go to Xcode > Preferences… as follows:
+1. Open Xcode and go to Xcode > Settings (or Preferences in Xcode 13) as follows:

 2. Select the Locations tab from the menu bar.
 Focus on the Derived Data section.
 Here you will see the path of the DerivedData folder on your Mac.
 Click on the right arrow icon next to the path to quickly access this folder.

 3. Open the DerivedData folder to view its content:

 4. Delete every sub-folder inside DerivedData (it’s totally safe to do that).
 Don’t forget to empty your Trash later.

 Using Command Line

 You can clean the DerivedData folder by using just a single command.
 Open your terminal and run the following: